Skip to contents

 #> # A tibble: 44 × 6

-#> drug_agent antibiotic drug_class markers samples hits
+#> drug drug_name drug_class markers samples hits

 #> <ab> <chr> <chr> <int> <int> <int>